vladevelops/gpm/README.md

-# GPM go package manager helper
+# GPM go package manager tool

 ## Like npm but in go